chayan-mann/fanTune/README.md

 - **Secure Authentication:** Users can sign in securely using their Google accounts, managed by NextAuth.js.
 - **Protected Routes:** Only authenticated users can access rooms, and only admins can create them, thanks to Next.js Middleware.
 - **Sleek & Responsive UI:** A modern, dark-themed interface built with Tailwind CSS that looks great on both desktop and mobile devices.
+- **Dockerized Deployment:** Easily run the application anywhere using Docker for a consistent and simplified deployment experience.

 ---